nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 value length
 - `ASSERT`: Fails, if the given expression (first parameter) resolves to `false`
+- `MIN`: Returns the minimum of the given values

 It's possible to include any payload data (`payload`) which is required to process a signup/authentication at the server side.
 It'd be possible to